dependabot/dependabot-core/README.md

 # Dependabot Core

+Dependabot Core is the heart of [Dependabot][dependabot].
+It handles the logic for updating dependencies.

+If you're looking to host your own automated dependency update bot and can write a little Ruby, this repo will provide you with all the tools to do so.
+You can find a reference implemenation of a script to update a single dependency using Dependabot Core [here][dependabot-script].

+## What is this?

 Dependabot Core is a collection of helper classes for automating dependency updating in Ruby, JavaScript, Python, PHP, Elixir, Rust and Java.
 It can also update git submodules and Docker files.
 Highlights include: